Vexta: Work

 Vexta's motivation for stencil art is both artistic and socio-political.
 She has been documented as saying:

 "As an artist you take whatever it is you have around you to construct this thing that's important but perhaps can't be expressed in language.
 My paintings examine these intangible aspects of our lives such as dreams and transient states; the world around us and our place in it."

 Her main aim in her work is to connect with the public on an emotional level:

 "I want to find and capture what it is that makes us human, the soul of the individual that is at once personal but at the same time deeply universal."

 Vexta has an interest in creating geometric triangle shapes which she has likened to sub-atomic particles that makes up all matter.
 She likes to leave a small amount of blank space in her street art so the viewer can apply their own viewpoint to the work of art.
 She creates works of art through a psychedelic lens often juxtaposing humans and animals exploring themes of life/death, physics, cosmology and the feminine culture.

 Vexta was featured in the documentary film Rash (2005), which explores the cultural value of street art in Melbourne.
+She was also featured in the film Exit Through The Gift Shop (2010).